NeoSahadeo/16Bit-Python-CPU/source/units.rst

 The simplest way in which this is implemented in Python is:

-Is the use of the `&` binary operater:
+Is the use of the `&` binary operator:

 .. math::
    bit = -1 \cdot (int(a \& b) - 1)